Creamy Southern Coleslaw

 How to Make Creamy Southern Coleslaw

-1. Prepare the cabbage: Cut the red and green cabbages in half, from the top through the core, and then cut those halves in half again in the same direction.
-Remove the remaining core and then chiffonade two of the green cabbage quarters and one purple cabbage quarter (cut the cabbage into very thin slices 90 degrees to the layers).
-Add to a large mixing bowl.
+1. Prepare the cabbage: Cut the red and green cabbages from the top through the core, and then cut those halves in half again in the same direction.
+Remove the remaining core, then chiffonade two green cabbage quarters and one purple cabbage quarter (cut the cabbage into thin slices at 90 degrees to the layers).
+Add the shredded cabbage to a large mixing bowl and set aside while the other ingredients are prepped.

 Recipe Tips and Notes

-• The salad and dressing should be combined 30-45 minutes prior to serving to allow the cabbage to soften and for the flavors to meld together.
+• The salad and dressing should be combined 30-45 minutes prior to serving, allowing the cabbage to soften and the flavors to meld.

 Frequently Asked Questions